nicholaskarlson/covid-19-daily-reported-cases-deaths/README.md

 ### I noticed a mismatch between your dataset and national data

 Yes, we did too.
 For the first two weeks of December, we compared the daily data by ECDC with the reverse-engineered daily data by JHU-CSSE.
 During that time, we too noticed a mismatch, with the JHU data being higher than the daily cases the ECDC listed.
-We could not find a fix for this problem, so the only thing we can do is make you aware of it.
+We so far have not identified a way to prevent that, so at least we wanted to make you aware of it (also see Data processing notes).
+In case you have ideas how to address it, please don't hesitate to reach out.
 In our reporting, we decided to check additional national sources if the accuracy of a certain number is essential to our story.